It’s pretty stressy being a B2B marketing agency in the digital identity industry.

 Now don’t get us wrong.
 Cyber security is a serious business and everyone knows it, but surely we’ve moved on from the Action Man-style messaging by now.

 We’ve been helping companies in the digital identity and cyber security market for over 20 years now, and we certainly know how to create drama.
 But here’s the thing: Not once, in all our days of campaign creation, has someone actually come up with a bulletproof, unhackable total cyber defence solution.
 In the real world, every solution is vulnerable because no one knows what’s going to happen tomorrow.

 These days customers understand this.
 The market’s matured and buyers have become immune to the pentagon grade security promises still made by so many digital identity and cyber security companies.

 Today’s customers want to know what’s going to happen when the unforeseen does occur: How quickly will new security risks be resolved when they inevitably do happen?
 Dealing with digital identity security breaches is the new normal, and telling buyers it’s all about defence just doesn’t cut it any more.

 Amongst the army of digital ID and cyber defence companies currently carpet bombing the trade show arena, one or two stand out.

 Finally there’s ivanti, the business dishing out ice-cream and promoting itself as “the sweet spot of security”.
-Unthreatening, uncomplex but, when circled by and army of shouty warnings and incessant alerts, simply refreshing.
+Unthreatening and uncomplex, but when circled by an army of shouty warnings and incessant alerts, simply refreshing.